Tiny plastic microbeads have been found in alarming numbers in the Great Lakes. We're leading the way to keep plastic out of the lakes.

 - Banned the manufacture of personal care products with microbeads after July 2017.

-- Banned the sale of personal care products containing microbeads by 2018.
+- Ended the sale of personal care products containing microbeads on July 1, 2018.